irenedelatorre/2022.02_Tokyo.University_Louvre/README.md

 - Match f3 with f4: 154 out of 154 access from f3 matched (100%).
 - Match f3 with f4: 83 out of 114 access from f4 matched (73%).

-### Match f5 (user data) with f6 (file with id1 and id2) to build a new id (id3) = f8
+### Match f5 with f6 = f8

+- f5 (user data)
+- f6 (file with id1 and id2)
+- f8 (new id -id3-)

 **Summary**

 - Match rooms and ap_ids: 154 out of 176 access points matched (88%).
 - When merging f2 (room numbers), the file increases to 237 rows.

-Not all ids match:
+Question: It's interesting that is the same number of ids, so maybe there was a mismatch somewhere?

+ids with missmatches:

 - From f6: ap110, ap111, ap112, ap113
 - From f5: ap116, ap119, ap124, ap129

-Question: It's interesting that is the same number of ids, so maybe there was a mismatch somewhere?

 ### Modify users and include new ids

 **Summary**

-- Match rooms, ap_ids, and users: 14410328 out of 17198520 movements matched (84%)
+- Match rooms, ap_ids, and users: 14410328 out of 17198520
+  movements matched (84%)

 Questions: